chengeng17/HitScreen/README.md

 ### 4. Using the Provided Model Weights for Evaluation and Reproducing Benchmark Results

 We evaluated the models using the DUD-E and DEKOIS2.0 datasets.
-The UniProt-mapped versions of the datasets are available on Zenodo(https://zenodo.org/records/15233905).
-Protein embeddings and molecular embeddings are also available on Zenodo.
+The UniProt-mapped versions of the datasets are available on Zenodo(https://zenodo.org/records/15233905). ss
 ### 5. System Requirements

 The source code was developed using Python 3.8 and PyTorch 1.7.1.
 The required Python dependencies are listed below: